 Please note that this cruise is not suitable for children under 5.
 Dogs are not permitted on this cruise.

 - Fun day out with friends and family

-- Scone, preserve and cream with a choice of tea or coffee
+- Complimentary Cream Tea (Includes: scone, preserve and cream with a choice of tea or coffee)

 Wildlife & the Sights